JackWayne98/alx-low_level_programming/0x05-pointers_arrays_strings/READM.md

-This is about pointers, arrays and strings
+This file is about all the task that will incur related to pointers, arrays and strings